arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/home-automation-application-note/content.md

 - After establishing a Wi-Fi® connection, the connected network information is displayed using the `printCurrentNet()` and `printWifiData()` functions in the Arduino IDE Serial Monitor.
 This information will be used for debugging purposes.
 - The NTP client is initialized, and Opta™️ PLC's RTC is aligned with the updated time retrieved from the NTP server.

-- Two digital inputs, two digital outputs, and two built-in LEDs of Opta™️ are initialized, the roller window shade is stopped from moving using the `stop_shade()` function.
+- Two digital inputs, two digital outputs, and two built-in LEDs of Opta™️ are initialized, the roller window shade is stopped using the `stop_shade()` function.
 The built-in LEDs of Opta™️ are used in the application as visual feedback for user feedback and debugging purposes.

 The main loop shown below: